 How to keep the conversation flowing at a networking event

-Sometimes business networking conversations can be difficult.
+Sometimes, starting conversations at business networking events can be difficult.

 Of course, you’re feeling strange.
 We humans aren’t built for this kind of thing.
 We’ve spent our entire evolutionary history just talking to the few dozen people in our cave/village/nomadic group.